Cupid Deluxe

-Cupid Deluxe is the second album by Dev Hynes as Blood Orange, and is the follow up to 2011's Coastal Grooves.
+Cupid Deluxe is the second studio album by Dev Hynes as Blood Orange, and is the follow-up to 2011's Coastal Grooves.
 The album was released on 18 November 2013 in the UK, and was available worldwide a week earlier on iTunes on 12 November 2013.

 Between albums, Hynes has written and produced music for the likes of Solange, Sky Ferreira, MKS, and more.

-Cupid Deluxe shows a more expansive aural palate than the previous release Coastal Grooves, while still retaining the pop sensibilities that Hynes has showcased since his days in Test Icicles and Lightspeed Champion.
+Cupid Deluxe shows a more expansive aural palette than the previous release Coastal Grooves, while still retaining the pop sensibilities that Hynes has showcased since his days in Test Icicles and Lightspeed Champion.
 The album features many guest appearances, including performances from David Longstreth (Dirty Projectors), Caroline Polachek (Chairlift), Samantha Urbani (Friends), Clams Casino, Despot, Adam Bainbridge (Kindness), Skepta and more.
 The album was streamed in full on Hynes' own YouTube channel on 5 November 2013.

 Speaking about the album, Hynes said it was inspired by "New York City, the Big Apple.
 I lived in Brooklyn for some time and finally made the leap into Manhattan.
 So a lot of the record is about that, transitions, life transitions.
 Moving from a stable position to an unstable position.
 Something we have all been through."

 Pitchfork Media ranked the record 35th among their top 200 albums of the 2010s article.